-The traditional image of bingo players has always been that of the blue-rinse brigade, but things have changed over the past decade or so.
+The traditional image of bingo is that it is mostly played by older people.
+But things have changed over the past decade or so.

-The number of traditional bingo halls in the UK has halved from the game’s heyday, with only about 400 now remaining.
-The game remains hugely popular, but it’s increasingly moved online.
+The number of traditional bingo halls in the UK has halved from the game’s heyday, with only about 350 now remaining.
+However, the game remains hugely popular, but it’s now largely online.

-Part of online bingo’s appeal is that it’s widely regarded as ‘soft gambling’, based on its low-cost (online games typically cost just a few pence to play) and its reputation as a social event.
+Part of online bingo’s appeal is that it’s widely regarded as ‘soft gambling’.
+Online games typically cost just a few pence to play and it has a reputation for being more social.

-It’s perhaps surprising that online bingo has proven to be so popular, given that a large part of the game’s appeal has always been the social aspect.
-However, although playing online lacks the same human contact as a visit to the bingo hall (although some will make an occasion of it by having friends round for drinks and snacks when playing online), it’s the technology that also helped to retain the sense of community.
+That’s why it was surprising that online bingo proved to be so popular.
+While it may lack the same human contact as a visit to the bingo hall, it’s the technology that also helped to retain the sense of community.

-With many sites able to fill players' bingo cards in automatically once a game starts, it leaves players able to message each other in bingo chat rooms whilst the game is taking place without fear of missing a number.
+With bingo cards automatically daubed once a game starts, it leaves you free to message in bingo chat rooms.
+The game still goes on and there’s no fear of missing a number.

 There are even additional games within some chat rooms that you can play against your online pals.
+That, of course, is something you cannot do in the real world.
 Chatting in the middle of a game in a traditional bricks and mortar venue is very much frowned upon.